Bonding, Structure, and Resonance

 We’d predict from this model that the more “negative” oxygen would be more reactive than the neutral oxygen, and likewise for the “positive” and neutral carbons.
 However, if we test this model by using labelled compounds, we find that our simple model is inconsistent with experiment.

 From the experiments above, the molecules behave like they are a 1:1 mixture of these two compounds.
 [They are not, but they behave that way!]

-Let’s introduce a new concept: Resonance.
+Let’s introduce a new concept: Resonance

 - When we can draw two (or more) forms of the same molecule that differ only in the placement of their electrons, these are called “resonance forms” (or “resonance structures”).

 It is tempting (and very wrong!) to think that these two forms are in “equilibrium” between each other.
 Avoid this common mistake!

 However experimental evidence (from X-ray crystal structures) shows us that each bond length is exactly the same (1.26 Angstrom).
 This observation has been made for countless other resonance isomers as well, such as benzene, carbonate, nitro groups, and many more.

 What this means is that the true structure of the acetate ion (and the allyl carbocation) is a “hybrid” of two resonance forms.
 We use a special arrow to depict the two resonance forms (the double-headed arrow).

 What this means is that the formal charge of –1 in the acetate ion is distributed evenly between the two oxygens.

 And the formal charge of +1 in the allyl carbocation is distributed equally between the two terminal carbons.
 [Note 1].